Schönbrunn

 Why Schönbrunn deserves more than a morning

 Austria’s most-visited attraction is also the one most travellers underestimate.
-The usual visit — Grand Tour of 22 state rooms, photos in the garden, done by lunchtime — misses three things worth staying for: the zoo (the world’s oldest, still excellent), the Gloriette viewpoint (far better than the palace photos), and the Orangery, where evening concerts take place in what feels like a private imperial sitting room.
+The usual visit — Grand Tour of the state rooms, photographs in the garden, done by lunchtime — misses three things worth staying for: the zoo (the world’s oldest continuously operating zoo, and still excellent), the Gloriette viewpoint on the hill above (far more revealing than any garden photograph), and the Orangery evening concert, which takes place in what feels like a private imperial sitting room and is consistently the best-value classical music experience in Vienna.

-Tickets and what to see
+Tickets and what to see inside

 Schönbrunn Zoo